ci-compass/cicf/week08-cloud-computing/README.md

 whatever it is that has gone wrong.
 You would use monitoring tools for this.

-In the basic case, we can use the cloud vendor's console to check on some basic things such as network traffic, CPU usage, and disk I/O.
-Here is a screenshot of a VM's network traffic graph as reported by DigitalOcean console:
+In the basic case, we can use a simple monitoring tool like [monit] to watch system status, and raise alerts or restart the programs that go hay-wire.
+We can also use the cloud vendor's console to check on some basic things such as network traffic, CPU usage, and disk I/O.  Here is a screenshot of a VM's network traffic graph as reported by DigitalOcean console:

 ![](./do-bandwidth-graph.png)